P2333/Papers-of-Robust-ML/README.md

 ## Empirical Analysis
 * [Bag of Tricks for Adversarial Training](https://openreview.net/forum?id=Xb8xvrtB8Ce) (ICLR 2021) <br/> This paper provides an empirical study on the usually overlooked hyperparameters used in adversarial training, and show that inappropriate settings can largely affect the performance of adversarially trained models.

+* [Neural Anisotropy Directions](https://arxiv.org/pdf/2006.09717.pdf) (NeurIPS 2020) <br/> This paper shows that there exist directional inductive biases of model architectures, which can explain the model reaction against certain adversarial perturbation.

 * [Hold me tight!
 Influence of discriminative features on deep network boundaries](https://arxiv.org/abs/2002.06349) (NeurIPS 2020) <br/> This paper empirically shows that decision boundaries are constructed along discriminative features, and explain the mechanism of adversarial training.

 * [Reliable evaluation of adversarial robustness with an ensemble of diverse parameter-free attacks](https://arxiv.org/abs/2003.01690) (ICML 2020) <br/> An comprehensive empirical evaluations on some of the existing defense methods.